ctp-eos/ctp-sci/CTP: C-domain & Life Review.md

 ### **2. The 'Life Review' as a C-domain Memory Indexing Event**

 The so-called "life flashing before one's eyes" is, in CTP terms, a **C-domain indexing phenomenon**.

-The Higher Mind is not replaying your life for judgment or nostalgia.
+The Higher Mind is not merely *replaying* your life for judgment or nostalgia.
 It is **scanning, evaluating, and integrating** every memory-stamped C-energy Unit from your physical experience.
 This is the metaphysical equivalent of finalizing a system backup before reinitializing your core identity for either spiritual reintegration, or further non-physical evolution.

 ---